csc301-fall2014/CSC301H5F-home/README.md

 Please register for a team for the project by adding your __GitHub username__ in this [shared doc](https://docs.google.com/spreadsheets/d/1pTkNDJN3jULvYsYP1NJbBqFgWp9oIJLT3H1eUe6KCU0/edit?usp=sharing).

+In the meantime, you can see the different [project options](ProjectOptions.md).

 ## General Info ##